Calories Explained: What They Are and How Many You Need Daily

 3. Exercise Activity (EAT)

-Structured training—lifting, running, sports—adds to your total burn, but how much it adds depends on duration, intensity, and recovery.
-Training days also change fluid and electrolyte needs; if your sessions leave you drenched, see 25 for 2025: Hydration And Electrolyte Packet Scorecard for help choosing a mix that supports performance without unnecessary sugar.
+Structured training (lifting, running, cycling, sports) adds to your total burn, but how much it adds depends heavily on duration, intensity, and recovery.
+Most people significantly overestimate how much they burn during exercise, which is why "earning" a large meal after a moderate workout often stalls progress.
+Training days also increase fluid and electrolyte needs; if your sessions leave you drenched, choosing the right hydration and electrolyte mix can support performance without unnecessary added sugar.

 4. Thermic Effect of Food (TEF)